-To mark Earth Day, here's the first in our series of posts to help improve the sustainability of your website.
+To mark Earth Day, here's the first in our series, How to create a sustainable website.
 I'll cover coding, hosting, and how to create sustainable content in future posts, but let's kick-off with your website's design.

 Here're a few practical things to consider with your web agency in terms of sustainable design – whether you're starting a new website project, or developing your existing site:

 Good design is as little design as possibleDieter Rams